msppstata/quant1/05-Modifying-Data-I.md

 Use comments before and after the command to document the question you are answering and the answer.

-When your do-file is complete, create a log to save the results.
+If you haven't already, create a log to save the results.

 1. Create a new variable giving the total population age 17 and younger in each state.
 What is the average state under population of age 17 and younger?
 2. Create a new variable giving the proportion of residents age 17 and younger in each state.
 Which state has the lowest proportion of population age 17 and younger?
 What was that proportion?